-Data governance (DG) is the process of managing the availability, usability, integrity and security of the data in enterprise systems, based on internal data standards and policies that also control data usage.
+Data governance is the process of managing the availability, usability, integrity and security of the data in enterprise systems, based on internal standards and policies that also control data usage.
 Effective data governance ensures that data is consistent and trustworthy and doesn't get misused.
-It's increasingly critical as organizations face new data privacy regulations and rely more and more on data analytics to help optimize operations and drive business decision-making.
+It's increasingly critical as organizations face expanding data privacy regulations and rely more and more on data analytics to help optimize operations and drive business decision-making.

 This comprehensive guide to data governance further explains what it is, how it works, the business benefits it provides, best practices and the challenges of governing data.
 You'll also find an overview of data governance software and related technologies that can aid in the governance process.
 Throughout the guide, hyperlinks point to related articles that cover the topics being addressed in more depth.